-Maintain a 95% resident rating of the overall appearance in the Village as good or excellent
+Maintain a 95% resident rating of the overall appearance of public spaces in the Village as good or excellent

-Historically, Pinehurst residents have been extremely satisfied with the overall appearance of the Village, with satisfaction levels exceeding comparable communities by a healthy margin.
+Historically, Pinehurst residents have been extremely satisfied with the overall appearance of public spaces in the Village, with satisfaction levels exceeding comparable communities by a healthy margin.
 The Village's Beautification Committee has worked in conjunction with staff over the past several years to beautify the right of ways at key intersections with additional landscaping to improve the overall appearance of the Village.